 - SoFi sends money to your school within four to six weeks.

-Disclosure: UNDERGRADUATE LOANS: Fixed rates from 4.73% to 11.46% annual percentage rate (“APR”) (with autopay), variable rates from 1.30% to 10.00% APR (with autopay).
-GRADUATE LOANS: Fixed rates from 4.51% to 11.76% APR (with autopay), variable rates from 1.08% to 10.30% APR (with autopay).
-MBA AND LAW SCHOOL LOANS: Fixed rates from 4.41% to 11.67% APR (with autopay), variable rates from 0.98% to 10.21% APR (with autopay).
-PARENT LOANS: Fixed rates from 4.73% to 11.46% APR (with autopay), variable rates from 1.30% to 9.88% APR (with autopay).
-For variable rate loans, the variable interest rate is derived from the one-month LIBOR rate plus a margin and your APR may increase after origination if the LIBOR increases.
-Changes in the one-month LIBOR rate may cause your monthly payment to increase or decrease.
+UNDERGRADUATE LOANS: Fixed rates from 3.75% to 13.35% annual percentage rate (“APR”) (with autopay), variable rates from 2.99% to 12.13% APR (with autopay).
+GRADUATE LOANS: Fixed rates from 4.50% to 13.35% APR (with autopay), variable rates from 3.69% to 12.13% APR (with autopay).
+PARENT LOANS: Fixed rates from 4.23% to 13.60% APR (with autopay), variable rates from 3.09% to 12.13% APR (with autopay).
+For the SoFi variable-rate product, the variable interest rate for a given month is derived by adding a margin to the 30-day average SOFR index, published two business days preceding such calendar month, rounded up to the nearest one hundredth of one percent (0.01% or 0.0001).
+APRs for variable-rate loans may increase after origination if the SOFR index increases.
 Interest rates for variable rate loans are capped at 13.95%, unless required to be lower to comply with applicable law.
 Lowest rates are reserved for the most creditworthy borrowers.
 If approved for a loan, the interest rate offered will depend on your creditworthiness, the repayment option you select, the term and amount of the loan and other factors, and will be within the ranges of rates listed above.
 The SoFi 0.25% autopay interest rate reduction requires you to agree to make monthly principal and interest payments by an automatic monthly deduction from a savings or checking account.
 The benefit will discontinue and be lost for periods in which you do not pay by automatic deduction from a savings or checking account.
-Information current as of 6/29/20.
-Enrolling in autopay is not required to receive a loan from SoFi.
-SoFi Lending Corp., licensed by the Department of Business Oversight under the California Financing Law License No. 6054612.
-NMLS #1121636 (www.nmlsconsumeraccess.org)
+Information current as of 09/02/2022.

 Editorial disclosure: All reviews are prepared by Bankrate.com staff.
 Opinions expressed therein are solely those of the reviewer and have not been reviewed or approved by any advertiser.
 The information, including rates and fees, presented in the review is accurate as of the date of the review.
 Check the data at the top of this page and the lender’s website for the most current information.